sptrakesh/http-router/README.md

 ```

 The `route` method returns a `std::optional<Response>`.
 If no configured path
-matches returns `std::nullopt`.
+matches, returns `std::nullopt`.
 Otherwise, returns the response from the callback
 function.

 ## Docker